Wolfgang90/vehicleTracking/README.md

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 I optimized the performance of the classifier as described in the previous answers.

-Here are some example images:
+Here are the identified windows in the example images as extracted in section `2.2 Get features and predictions for windows`:

 ![alt text][image05]

+In section `2.3 Get image heatmap and return window` I created the functions `get_activated_windows()`, `add_heat()` and `apply_threshold()` in order to draw heatmaps.
+The heatmaps get activated by incrementing the pixels, which are in an activated window, by 1.
+The resulting heatmats for the example images look like this:

+![alt text][image06]

+In section `2.4 Create labeled windows` I enhanced my pipeline by making it possible to plot boxes around the cars.
+Based on the heatmap images one can use the `get_label()` function, which uses `scipy.ndimage.measurements.label()`, to create a labeled version of the activated fields.
+Visualized on our test images it looks like this:

+![alt text][image07]

+Eventually I defined the function `draw_labeled_windows()` in order to draw boxes around the identified areas based on the labels.
+On our example images the output of `draw_labeled_windows()` looks like this:

+![alt text][image08]

 ---

 ### Video Implementation

 ####1.
 Provide a link to your final video output.
-Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding boxes are ok as long as you are identifying the vehicles most of the time with minimal false positives.)

 Here's a [link to my video result](./project_video.mp4)

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
-I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
-I then assumed each blob corresponded to a vehicle.
-I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-### Here are six frames and their corresponding heatmaps:

-![alt text][image5]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
-![alt text][image6]

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
-![alt text][image7]
+In section `3.1 Define class to store previous image values` I defined a class to store the window positions of positive detections in the last frames of the video.

+In `3.2 Define function to apply processing pipeline on image` the whole pipeline described in the previous section of this report is implemented.
+In addition it stores the 10 previously identified windows in the `Windows()` class instance `window_tracker`.
+For the generation of the heatmap all windows identified in the last 10 images are used to increment the heatmap.
+After a threshold of 15 is applied on the heatmap, the labels and boxes are generated.